 The global warming that causes real concern is a direct result of burning coal and other fossil fuels that release greenhouse gases into the air.
-The effects are becoming only too familiar and can be expected to continue - wildfires, floods, hurricanes, extreme heat waves, longer periods of drought, increase in tropical storms and not to mention the effect on wildlife and the environment!
+The effects are becoming only too familiar and can be expected to continue - wildfires, floods, hurricanes, extreme heat waves, longer periods of drought, increase in tropical storms, not to mention the effect on wildlife and the environment.

 Climate Change?
 What about Climate of Opinion? - Climate Change may be imminent and severe and it's likely that drastic solutions aimed at the greater good, will bring economic and political problems.
 A climate of informed opinion is necessary so that people are encouraged to accept and adapt to lifestyle changes in a positive way, as a challenge rather than as an unwelcome imposition by the powers that be.

-iBerry is not qualified to debate the details of Climate Change science - many other sites do this very well.
-Instead, we intend to focus on basic and Open Education by bringing together in one place information and links serving anyone wishing to find readily understandable material on various aspects of Climate Change.
+iBerry is not qualified to debate the details of Climate Change science.
+Many other websites do this very well and we link to some in Room 3 of the iBerry Portal but we focus on basic and Open Education, bringing together in one place, information and links, serving anyone wishing to find readily understandable material on various aspects of Climate Change.

-Iberry on Climate Change is a project in the making and at present there are only 2 pages available.
-Further discussion and plans are ongoing and as always, we welcome comments and suggestions from our visitors.
-Anyone, anywhere who would like to help, or simply register an interest, is also welcome to contact us.
+IBerry on Climate Change is a project in the making.
+Further discussion and plans are ongoing and as always, we welcome comments, suggestions and contributions from our visitors.
+Anyone, anywhere who would like to comment, help us or simply register an interest, is welcome to contact us.

 9 or 99?
 You can still learn about Climate Change!

 Alarm bells ringing? - Maybe or maybe not but look at it this way.
 The science of climate change is complicated and the experts cannot be sure exactly how fast the changes will happen or exactly what the effects will be.
 But they are convinced that rapid and severe changes in the world's climate are on the way and that in a few years the damage that humans have inflicted on the planet may be impossible to reverse.